schuerik/uberdot/README.md

 More features are comming:
 - Templates
-- Copies (in some edge cases a link can't be used)
+- Hard links (in some edge cases a symbolic link can't be used)
 - Keep a history of all changes to go back in time
 - Hooks